harness/developer-hub/docs/continuous-delivery/gitops/sync-gitops-applications.md

 sidebar_position: 8
 ---

-A sync brings the live state to its desired state by applying the declarative description.
-Sync will sync the desired Git state with the live cluster state.
+Sync is a process that ensures that the live state of a system matches its desired state by applying a declarative description.
+This process involves synchronizing the desired Git state with the live cluster state.

 To sync applications from the **Applications** page: